 I'm the sole artist, Jacki Randall, and I was born when cars had fins.
-I've been creating since I could hold a pencil.
+I've been creating since I could hold a crayon.
 I worked as a freelance artist and musician before taking up the trade in 1990, occasionally receiving notice for my work, like the unexpected Special Citation from Gov. Schaefer.
 If you ponder my ARTWORK page, you may recognize a couple of my murals in Baltimore City.
 My partial resume is listed beneath in the PROPAGANDA section and runs the gamut from historic houses of worship, to sex industry newspapers.

 Offering original, unique, bespoke, custom, fineline, freehand and coverup & repair tattooing.

 I work alone and never stop tattooing for the phone or the door, as each client deserves my undivided attention, as you will when in my chair.

 Many of my clients arrive with nothing more than an idea.
 If this describes you, I encourage you to search museums, google images, any and everywhere for source material.
 Listen for what speaks to you.
 Folks have brought me everything from tea towels, jewelry, porno to prayer cards.
 Failing all this, I'll play mind-reader, but please make sure you've got something in there.

 If you're at the stage of considering a tattoo, wait until you've made the decision to get the work done and are ready to book an appointment before contacting me.
 I am not a salesperson.

 My focus involves putting art on you that will stand the test of time, and continue to please in the decades to come.
 Unoriginal tattoos, tiny lettering and borderless blotches of color evade this category.

 For a response, send your phone number and times you answer.
 This is when questions can be answered and your appointment is booked.